Writing User Stories

 Example

-For example, we will be using Nimble’s Survey app, which we use for internal certifications.
+For example, here is Nimble’s Survey app, which is being used for internal certifications.

 Pivotal Tracker workspace showing the demo Survey app backlog for iOS